Hysterectomy

 Before the operation

-Your doctor will give you information about how to prepare for your operation.
-For example, if you smoke, they will ask you to stop.
+Your doctor will give you information about how to prepare for your hysterectomy operation.
+For example, if you smoke, they’ll ask you to stop.
 Smoking increases your risk of complications during and after your surgery.
 It can also slow your recovery.

 You may need to have some tests, such as blood tests and an electrocardiogram (ECG) before your operation.
 This is to make sure that you’re well enough for the operation to go ahead as planned.

 How long you need to stay in hospital depends on what type of hysterectomy you have, and how the operation is done.
-It’s usually between one and four days, but it may be longer if you’re having a hysterectomy to remove cancer.
-Your surgeon can advise you before the procedure.
-Make sure you arrange for someone to drive you home after your operation..
+It may be a day or two after vaginal or laparoscopic surgery, but it may be longer if you’re having a hysterectomy to remove cancer.
+Your surgeon will advise you before the procedure.
+Make sure you arrange for someone to drive you home after your operation.

 On the day

-You’ll usually need to stop eating and drinking around six hours before your operation.
+You’ll usually need to stop eating and drinking around six hours before your hysterectomy operation.
 You may be able to continue drinking water up to two hours beforehand.
-Make sure you follow any instructions your hospital gives you.
+Follow any instructions your hospital gives you.

 At the hospital, you’ll be asked to wear compression stockings to help prevent blood clots forming in the veins in your legs.
 You may have an injection of an anti-clotting medicine too.

 You’ll meet your surgeon before the procedure.
-They will check whether you’re happy to go ahead before asking you to sign a consent form.
+They’ll check if you’re happy to go ahead and ask you to sign a consent form.

 Hysterectomy procedure

 If you’re having an abdominal or a laparoscopic hysterectomy, you’ll usually have it under general anaesthesia.
 This means you’ll be asleep during the operation.
-For a vaginal hysterectomy, you may be able to have a spinal anaesthetic or epidural rather than a general anaesthetic.
+For a vaginal hysterectomy, you’ll have a spinal anaesthetic, epidural, or a general anaesthetic.
 With a spinal anaesthetic or epidural, you’ll be awake but you’ll feel no pain from the waist down.

 Abdominal hysterectomy

-Your surgeon will make a cut across your lower abdomen (tummy).
-The cut is usually along your bikini line.
+If you have an abdominal hysterectomy, your surgeon will make a cut across your lower tummy (abdomen).
+The cut may be along your bikini line.
 Sometimes your surgeon will make the cut from your belly button down to your bikini line instead.
-Your surgeon then removes your womb and any other parts – such as your cervix, ovaries and fallopian tubes, through the cut.
+Your surgeon will then remove your womb and any other parts – such as your cervix, ovaries, and fallopian tubes – through the cut.

 Vaginal hysterectomy

-In this method, your surgeon uses special instruments inserted into your vagina to carry out the operation.
-They’ll make a cut in the top of your vagina, and take out your cervix and womb through the cut.
-They will then close the cut in your vagina using stitches.
+In this method, your surgeon will insert instruments into your vagina to do the operation.
+They’ll make a cut around the lower part of your womb to take out your cervix and womb.
+They’ll then attach your vagina to ligaments in your pelvis using stitches.

 Laparoscopic hysterectomy

 Laparoscopy is sometimes called ‘keyhole surgery’.
-In this procedure, your surgeon makes one or more small cuts in your lower abdomen.
-They’ll insert a tube into one of the cuts and gently inflate your abdomen using carbon dioxide gas.
-This allows your surgeon to see inside your abdomen more clearly.
-Your surgeon will then insert special surgical instruments with a tiny camera to remove your womb and cervix.
+In this procedure, your surgeon will make three small cuts in your lower tummy.
+They’ll gently inflate your abdomen using carbon dioxide gas.
+This will allow your surgeon to see inside your tummy more clearly.
+Your surgeon will then insert surgical instruments with a tiny camera to remove your womb and cervix.
+Or they’ll use robotic instruments that they’ll control at a nearby console.

 Aftercare for hysterectomy